ikim1991/interactive-blackjack-app/README.md

-# Interactive BlackJack Front-end App
+# Interactive BlackJack Front-end

 ### Summary

+As a personal project, just for fun, I developed this multiplayer, interactive game of 6-deck BlackJack.

 The front-end web application is hosted on GitHub using GitHub pages.
 [Website Link](https://ikim1991.github.io/interactive-blackjack-app/)